fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do i handle incompetent seniors as a junior?

 > Hi man good content again.
 Can you give us insight about ORM and raw SQL backend.
 What are your professional experience about this matter.
 Thank you much for quality content.

 > What about MongoDB change streams?